What is Korean Air policy on carry-on allowance?

-No oversize fee applies to golf, ski, snowboard and scuba equipment, bicycles and surfboards (exception, on domestic flights, if the surfboard is over 158 cm, an oversize fee will apply).
+No oversize fee applies to golf, ski, snowboard and scuba equipment, bicycles, surfboards (exception, on domestic flights, if the surfboard is over 158 cm, an oversize fee will apply), and fishing equipment.

 For golf, ski, and snowboard equipment, fee waivers apply for Korean Air flights only if the total weight of one sports bag and one checked bag is: